aratimo/AR-VR-Project-Physical-Exercise-School/README.md

 - Once the instructor is visible, use the 'f' button to start the Forward Raises exercise and the 'b' button to start the Bicep Curls exercise.
 - Press 't' to stop the exercise at any point in time.

+#### Check out CV

+- Install dependencies (Mediapipe, openCV)
+- Run the main.py file using latest Python interpreter
+- Future works can include using socket programming to transfer data from python program to unity interface

 ### Troubleshooting

 - If the Ground texture is not loaded by default, click on 'Terrain' in the Hierarchy pane (under SchoolSceneDay1) and manually set Terrain Data to 'SchoolTerrain' in the Inspector Panel.